jimjibone/naggie.github.com/ideas.md

 # Bugs

-fix compatability mode in IE 7/8 (top half os site is offset) (should be fixed, test on CFS etc) Fix internal links to articles (eg href=#projects") fix side borders on articles in IE (one small stick at to for non 960-gs arts) rel time is undefined on IE fix opacity of contact bar
+fix compatability mode in IE 7 and 6 or 8 in compat mode  (top half os site is offset) Fix internal links to articles (eg href=#projects") fix side borders on articles in IE (one small stick at to for non 960-gs arts) rel time is undefined on IE fix opacity of contact bar side bars are not thick in IE

 # Blog articles